elinscott-talks/marvel_review_2025/slides.typ

   gutter: 1em,
   image("figures/black_box_filled_square.png", width: 100%),
   text[
-    Koopmans functionals are... #pause
+    Koopmans functionals are...
     - *accurate*, with band structures comparable to state-of-the-art GW
-      - now also for systems with strong SOC #pause
+      - now also for systems with strong SOC
     - more *efficient* thanks to
       - DFPT that now takes advantage of symmetries
-      - a new machine learning framework for predicting screening parameters #pause
+      - a new machine learning framework for predicting screening parameters
-    - more *accessible* thanks to ongoing work on the `koopmans` package #pause
+    - more *accessible* thanks to ongoing work on the `koopmans` package
     - more *automated* thanks to
-      - a new `AiiDA` backend ...#pause with an `AiiDAlab` app on the horizon! #pause
+      - a new `AiiDA` backend ...
+        with an `AiiDAlab` app on the horizon!
-      - automated Wannierization
+      - automated Wannierisation
   ],
 )
 #focus-slide()[Thank you!]